Bunkie Board vs Plywood

 Finishing the Bunkie Board

-With the basic Bunkie board assembled, it would be a good idea to go over the top surface and fill any knotholesholes/how-to-drill-straight-hole/holes-without-electric-drill or cracks in the veneer.
+With the basic Bunkie board assembled it would be a good idea to go over the top surface and fill any knotholes, holes/how-to-drill-straight-hole/holes-without-electric-drill, or cracks in the veneer.
 Those sharp edges will wear on the fabric cover of the Bunkie board, eventually causing holes.
-Once the putty is dry, sand the entire surface smooth, as well as the edges.
+Once the putty is dry, sand the entire surface and edges smooth.

-For a little better finish, round over the edges and corners of the Bunkie board with a ¼” roundover bit in a router.
-Eliminating that sharp edge will help eliminate wear on the cloth, eventually leading to failure.
+For a slightly better finish, round over the edges and corners of the Bunkie board with a ¼” round-over bit in a router.
+Eliminating that sharp edge will help eliminate wear on the cloth, which eventually leads to failure.

-Some people choose to put a layer of quilt batting on the Bunkie board, before the cloth covering.
-This is an especially good idea for a slatted Bunkie board, where there are more edges and corners exposed.
+Some people choose to put a layer of quilt batting on the Bunker board before the cloth covering.
+This is an especially good idea for a slatted Bunker board, where there are more edges and corners exposed.
 The quilt batting can be attached with a quality upholstery spray (adhesive).
-If quilt batting is not used, quilted upholstery fabric is a good option.
+Quilted upholstery fabric is a good option if quilt batting is not used.

 Upholstery fabric should be attached to both sides of the Bunkie board, back side first.
-This fabric is usually available in much wider bolts than fabric used for making clothing, so there shouldn’t be any need to sew the fabric together, making seams.
-Rather, cut a piece of upholstery fabric large enough to cover the back or bottom side of the Bunkie board and glue it in place with the upholstery spray.
+This fabric is usually available in much wider bolts than the fabric used for making clothing, so there shouldn’t be any need to sew the fabric together, making seams.
+Instead, cut a piece of upholstery fabric large enough to cover the back or bottom of the Bunkie board and glue it with the upholstery spray.
 Cut the edges of the fabric flush with the edges of the board.

-Lay down another piece of upholstery fabric, face side down, on the floor or work area, which is at least 10” longer and 10” wider than the Bunkie board. spray the back side of the fabric with upholstery adhesive and then lay the Bunkie board on the fabric, top side down, centering it.
+Lay another piece of upholstery fabric, face side down, on the floor or work area, at least 10” longer and 10” wider than the Bunkie board.
+Spray the back side of the fabric with upholstery adhesive, and then lay the Bunkie board on the fabric, top side down, centering it.

 Use a staple gun to attach the edges of the fabric onto the back or bottom of the Bunkie board, overlapping the edge of the fabric already glued there.
-When stapling, fold the edge of the fabric over one inch, so that there isn’t a cut edge exposed, which could begin to unravel.
-A hammer might be needed to drive in staples which don’t go in all the way when stapling them.
+When stapling, fold the edge of the fabric over one inch so that there isn’t a cut edge exposed, which could begin to unravel.
+A hammer might be needed to drive in staples that don’t go all the way when stapling them.